tab1-web/faq/docs/eternal/faq.md

 <figcaption markdown>Click on all **"Validates"** wait a bit and **"Get Reward"** <br>if YouTube is red for long time, try clicking on **"Get Reward"**</figcaption>
 </figure>

+## Incorrect Name on Character Creation?

+- You cannot have the same name as an NPC.
+Try a new name.

 <script src="../js/utctime.js" defer>